Beliavsky/Fortran-code-on-GitHub/README.md

 [HDF5 wrapper](https://github.com/mpickem/hdf5_wrapper): minimalistic hdf5 wrapper for Fortran90/95, by Matthias Pickem

+[M_display](https://github.com/urbanjost/M_display): standard Fortran 95 module for printing scalars, vectors, and matrices to external files, by urbanjost.
+The module can display variables of default kind of all intrinsic types (integer, real, complex, logical, and character), and add-on modules are provided for data of the nondefault kind.

 [mpi-libfdf-parser](https://github.com/neelravi/mpi-libfdf-parser): modern Fortran-based parser for parsing input files, by neelravi.
 It uses the LibFDF library and works with sequential as well as multinode calculations.

 [h5fortran](https://github.com/geospace-code/h5fortran): Simple, robust, thin HDF5 polymorphic Fortran read/write interface, by geospace-code